Highpoint2000/PSTRotator/README.md

 Users of the [RDS-Logger plugin](https://github.com/Highpoint2000/webserver-logger) please install version 1.3h or higher!

 ## History:

+## Version 1.1 (only works with webserver version 1.2.5 !!!)

+- theme-specific design
+- visually improved messages in the node.js console

 ### Version 1.0 (only works with webserver version 1.2.5 !!!)